mwbowers/mwbowers.github.io/reference/datagate/datagate-client/adg-factory.md

 ### IAdgObject ReadXml([AdgConnection cn](/reference/datagate/datagate-client/adg-connection.html), [string containerPath](https://learn.microsoft.com/en-us/dotnet/api/system.string?view=net-8.0), [AdgObjectTypes docObjectType](/reference/datagate/datagate-common/adg-object-types.html), [string docObjectNewName](https://learn.microsoft.com/en-us/dotnet/api/system.string?view=net-8.0), [XmlReader reader](https://learn.microsoft.com/en-us/dotnet/api/system.xml.xmlreader?view=net-8.0), [XmlOptions options](/reference/datagate/datagate-client/xml-options.html), [XmlCancelEventHandler observer](/reference/datagate/datagate-client/xml-cancel-event-handler.html))

 Reads an XML document and creates a new instance of the  interface.

+#### Remarks
+This method uses the  method to read an XML document and create a new instance of the  interface.The  method takes several parameters, including an , a container path, an object type, a new object name, an , an , and an .If the  parameter is null, an  is thrown.

 ```cs
 IAdgObject ReadXml(AdgConnection cn, string containerPath, AdgObjectTypes docObjectType, string docObjectNewName, XmlReader reader, XmlOptions options, XmlCancelEventHandler observer)